Shoplifting Defense Attorney in New Jersey

 - Damaging items or removing them from their packages so they appear to have been previously owned by the offender.

-- Second-degree shoplifting is defined as the theft of items worth $75,000 or more.
+- $75,000 or more – This is a second-degree offense.
 Individuals convicted of this offense face up to 10 years in prison and a fine of up to $150,000.

-- Third-degree shoplifting is the offense of stealing items worth between $500 and $75,000.
+- Between $500 and $75,000 – This is a third-degree offense.
 The penalties for this conviction are a fine of up to $15,000 and three to five years in prison.

-- Fourth-degree shoplifting is the theft of items valued between $200 and $500.
+- Between $200 and $500 – This is a fourth-degree offense.
 Individuals convicted of this offense face up to 18 months in prison and a fine of up to $10,000.

-- Individuals found guilty of stealing items worth $200 or less face disorderly persons offense The penalties an individual faces for this conviction depend on his or her previous shoplifting record.
-For an individual’s first offense, he or she faces at least 10 days of community service.
+If you are found guilty of stealing items worth a combined total of $200 or less, then you would face the penalties for a disorderly persons offense.
+The severity of that punishment will depend on your prior shoplifting record.
+If it is a first offense, you may face at least 10 days of community service.
 For a second offense, the required community service term is 25 days and for a third or subsequent offense, the individual is required to serve at least 90 days in jail.
 The maximum penalties for this offense are 180 days in jail and a fine of up to $1,000.